 Although Vassar has special offices for assisting students interested in law school and a legal career, it does not recommend a special pre-law curriculum.
 Unlike medical school, there are no specific courses required or suggested for entry into law school.
 Instead, law schools want students with a broad liberal arts education and a demanding major, not those who have taken a particular series of courses.
 We recommend that students study fields that genuinely interest them rather than those they think law schools would like to see.
-The key to a successful pre-law study is to take a wide range of courses, to develop a sophisticated understanding in one area of concentration, and to do well in all subjects.
+The key to a successful pre-law study is to take a wide range of courses, develop a sophisticated understanding in one area of concentration, and do well in all subjects.
 Vassar does offer courses that can help students determine how interested in law they are, but these courses should not be seen as necessary for entrance into law school.

 Key Skills for Gaining Admission to Law School

 There are certain skills that the American Association of Law Schools states are most important for preparation for law school.
 They are:

 Creative power in thinking—the ability to do creative research, reasoning, and analysis;

 Comprehension and expression in words—the ability to read, write, and speak clearly; and

 Critical understanding of the human institutions and values in which the law deals—comprehending the social and economic, cultural, and political context of law and the legal system.

 Vassar students interested in law should try to develop these skills through coursework.
 Any broad-based, liberal arts curriculum and demanding major will impart these skills.
 You should look for the more challenging courses which ask you to participate actively in research, writing, and speaking in class.

 Law School Admissions Standards